han-yaeger/yaeger-tutorial/README.md

 ```

 :arrow_forward: Run the game again.
 The TitleScene should now contain the title and a start button.
 Clicking this
-start button should switch the game to level one.
+start button should switch the game to Game Level.

 ### Add more behaviour to make the button into a real button
 The Button should work now, but it gives little visual feedback on it's behaviour.
 We are going to add two more